TuneBot/White/docs/UIItems.md

 ## WPF Expander Control
 	// other imports
-	using White.Core.UIItems.WPFUIItems; //add this using allows one use Get and GetMultiple methods on any UIItem namespace White.Core.UIItems.ListBoxItems
+	using White.Core.UIItems.WPFUIItems; //adding this allows one to use Get and GetMultiple methods on any UIItem namespace White.Core.UIItems.ListBoxItems
 	{
 	  [TestFixture]